Pickering and Ferens Homes Case Study

 South East Coast Ambulance Service NHS Foundation Service (SECAmb) is an NHS organisation employing nearly 3,500 people and covering a geographical area of 3,600 square miles (Brighton and Hove, East Sussex, West Sussex, Kent, Surrey and North East Hampshire).
-SECAmb operates out of 110 sites with almost 90% of the workforce operational staff – those caring for patients either face-to-face, or over the phone at emergency dispatch centres.
+SECAmb operates out of 110 sites with almost 90% of the workforce operational staff – those caring for patients either face-to-face or over the phone at emergency dispatch centres.

 As part of the NHS, SECAmb is regulated by the Care Quality Commission (CQC).
-A CQC inspection reported in September 2016 rated the Trust as ‘over inadequate’ (the lowest CQC rating possible) and consequently the Trust was placed in Special Measures by NHS Improvement in September 2016.
+A CQC inspection reported in September 2016 rated the Trust as ‘over inadequate’ (the lowest CQC rating possible) and consequently, the Trust was placed in Special Measures by NHS Improvement in September 2016.
 As part of the CQC report it was noted that appraisal rates were not at the Trust target and were below the expectation of the CQC; the organisational values were not visible or recognised by the majority of the workforce, there was a lack of performance management and there was seen to be a culture of bullying and harassment with pockets of ‘maverick’ behaviour.
 Unsurprisingly attrition was high and engagement low, change was needed.

 Previously, appraisal had been paper-based and considered to be a ‘tick box’ exercise of little value, as shown by the staff survey, despite acceptable completion rates.
 Visibility of various performance aspects was limited and management practice inconsistent.
-This was just one more symptom of a culture that was not supporting its people to deliver of their best and the Trust wanted to make a step change and required the right system, training and processes to support this.
+This was just one more symptom of a culture that was not supporting its people to deliver of their best and the Trust wanted to make a step-change and required the right system, training and processes to support this.

 This was not a small undertaking and a host of actions were put into play including a number around Organisational Development.
 A series of focus groups took place to get to the root of the cultural issues and the values consulted on and redeveloped.
 Restructuring took place to support more team-based working with management assessment centres for recruitment and development put into place.

-Despite significant efforts and acknowledged progress in improving the service, and a substantial improvement in staff survey scores for the value of appraisal, the CQC visit reported in October 2017 retained an inadequate rating.
-In response the Trust launched a significant Cultural and Organisational Development programme to continue to improve all aspects of its provision and processes and to address many of the deep-rooted cultural issues.
+Despite significant efforts and acknowledged progress in improving the service, and a substantial improvement in staff survey scores for the value of the appraisal, the CQC visit reported in October 2017 retained an inadequate rating.
+In response, the Trust launched a significant Cultural and Organisational Development programme to continue to improve all aspects of its provision and processes and to address many of the deep-rooted cultural issues.
 The Leadership Team was still evolving and systems were starting to bed-in.

 Actus Performance and Talent Management System was introduced in May 2017 for several reasons; firstly, to improve the visibility and alignment of all staff against organisational priorities; secondly, to give staff greater visibility of and access to development and finally to give a better structure around people and performance management conversations.